Laptop Buying Guide | How to choose the best laptop for you?

 If you are looking for security and smooth performance then go for Mac Os.
 However, Apple devices are more expensive than Windows machines.

 It is an open-source Os commonly used by programmers.
-However, it is not as intuitive as Windows and not advised for most of the users.
+However, it is not as intuitive as Windows and not advised for most users.

 Dos(Disk operating system) is the most basic Os.
 However, no other software will operate on the device.
 The user needs to install Windows or Linux as per their needs.